Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams: Author Contributions

 \section{Author Contributions}

-A.T., R.A.R., and J.C.C. designed research; A.T. performed research and analyzed data; A.T., R.A.R., and J.C.C. wrote the paper.
-R.A.R. and J.C.C. contributed equally to this work.
+Author contributions: A.T., R.A.R., and J.C.C. designed research; A.T. performed research and analyzed data; C.R-C. provided data analysis tools; A.T., R.A.R., and J.C.C. wrote the paper.